 Multiple cultures and languages, but one church

-“We are one church,” she says.
-“I preach in English, and I preach in Chinese.
-It’s important for me for them to come together.”
+“We are one church,” says Fan.
+“We preach in English, and we preach in Chinese.
+It’s important for both congregations to come together at least once a month.”

 Yet, a combined service is not the solution for every Sunday.
 Fan explains that preparing a sermon in one language then translating into another compromises the quality, due to the logic of each language.
 Separate services allow both congregations to receive the full message.